Jonathan-prog1/bookbot/README.md

 BookBot is my first [Boot.dev](https://www.boot.dev) project!

-this project lets you know how many words that book has and how many letters that book has.
+this project lets you know how many words that a book has and how many letters that book has.

 ## To use it: